 How a Deposition Works

-The defendant’s lawyer can question the plaintiff, and the plaintiff’s lawyer can question the defendant.
-Depositions allow each attorney to obtain the information they can use to prove their case.
+Depositions allow each attorney to obtain the information they need to prove their case.

 If the defendant’s lawyer wants to depose you, they should send a notice of deposition.
 The notice will include the date and time of the deposition as well as the location.